-Exploring the power of GNN and RL in EDA
+Exploring the power of GNN + alpha in EDA

-- [Publications] Some amazing results can be found in this paper – IronMan.
+- [Paper] Some amazing results can be found in this paper – IronMan.
 It wins the best paper award in GLSVLSI’2021.

 FPGAs are good platforms for domain-specific applications.
 We’re generally interested in accelerating “almost” everything on FPGA as long as it’s necessary: DNNs, GNNs (both training and inference), graph computations, etc. Especially we’re building GNN accelerators on FPGA, which is of great importance for scientific computing.